 Computational methods are a main enabling technology for advances in science, engineering, and society.
 A highly qualified research workforce in this core area is vital both for the innovativeness of the ICT industry and for the progress of science at large.
-The goal of the Hecse doctoral programme is therefore to train competent experts in the prime methodologies of computer science (efficient algorithms, modeling of discrete systems, machine learning techniques, information retrieval, visualization), with a particular view of the methodological challenges raised by the development of the ubiquitous intelligent systems of the future.
-This combination of basic science "push" and grand challenge application "pull", combined with scientific and educational excellence, differentiates Hecse from more applied ICT doctoral programmes, and is also a characteristic of the leading computer science research and education programmes worldwide.
+The goal of the Hecse doctoral programme was, therefore, to train competent experts in the prime methodologies of computer science (efficient algorithms, modeling of discrete systems, machine learning techniques, information retrieval, visualization), with a particular view of the methodological challenges raised by the development of the ubiquitous intelligent systems of the future.
+This combination of basic science "push" and grand challenge application "pull", combined with scientific and educational excellence, differentiated Hecse from more applied ICT doctoral programmes, and is also a characteristic of the leading computer science research and education programmes worldwide.

 Activities in Hecse were closely linked to Helsinki Institute for Information Technology HIIT and two Academy Centres of Excellence governed by the host universities.
 As of 2010, Hecse was also an affiliated doctoral programme of the EIT ICT Labs KIC.
 At the national level, Hecse was participating widely in the activities of the national ICT SHOK cluster and was a founding member of The Network of Finnish Doctoral Programmes in Information Technology (Figsit), which joined regional Finnish doctoral programmes in computer science and information technology into a collaborative network of about 750 PhD students and their supervisors.

 For the period 2012-2015, Hecse had 25 funded PhD student positions (for the period 2007-2011 Hecse had 20 positions and a coordinator); in addition, about 60 adjunct PhD students who receive funding from other sources were enrolled in Hecse and participated in courses and other events organized by Hecse.